 The next in this series of poetry-related posts, meanwhile, will look at metre.
 Stay tuned.

-5 Responses to “Alliteration”
+5 thoughts on “Alliteration”

 Alliteration works just as powerfully in prose as in poetry, though it isn’t always registered as such by the reader.